cerebral/overmind/packages/overmind-devtools-client/README.md

 You can open Chrome DevTools from the application menu: Select **Application > Open Chrome DevTools**.

-This package bundle (`bundle.js`) is further used by the companion "host" packages (mentioned before).

-Hence, make sure you've built this package before developing the related packages.

 **HINT**: you can also use the DevTools Electron app for local development by running [overmind-devtools](../overmind-devtools/README.md).